mflova/lazy-type-hint/docs/user_guide/configuration.md

 ## Merge different typed dicts if similarity is above

-When loading data from YAML files it is common to have a list-based structure with multiple dictionaries inside.
-Some of these dictionaries might have optional or missing keys, making the engine unsure whether to declare these as separate dictionaries or not.
-During the process of merging, all those keys that are not in all dictionaries will be labelled as `NotRequired`.
-The lower this parameter is set, the more dictionaries will be merged.
+When loading data from YAML files, it is common to encounter list-based structures containing multiple dictionaries.
+Some dictionaries may have optional or missing keys, making it challenging for the algorithm to determine whether they should be declared as separate dictionaries.
+During the merging process, keys not present in all dictionaries are labeled as `NotRequired`.
+Lowering this parameter's value increases the likelihood of dictionaries being merged.

 ```py
 from lazy_type_hint import LazyTypeHint, ParsingStrategies